-Published as an appendix in Politics of the Imagination, Headpress Books 2002
+Published in Politics of the Imagination, Headpress Books 2002

 Yet, spurning tragedy, the writers in Assassinations, like the pre-Copernican astronomers, still stick further epicycles onto previous epicycles in order to discover a single, objective systems solution.
 In The CIA and the Man Who Was Not Oswald a double-Oswald, of all things, is brought in to correct the orbit-wobbles, as if one Oswald was not quite enough for one lifetime.
 Here, the assumptions about the timing are quite something; knowing how many mistakes can be made in tying a shoelace, we may permit ourselves a Fortean smile when we know that throughout his life, this Marine, this politically confused (and increasingly schizoid) drifter had defied any and every attempt to organise himself and his life.
 In this, he quite defeated the attempts of an American mother, the United States Marine Corps and even the entire might of Soviet Russia to organise his day, not a bad achievement in one short lifetime, especially for a person who after he left the Marines voluntarily, could hardly be relied upon to pull on a second sock after he had pulled on a first.